CLIP Brings Better Features to Visual Aesthetics Learners: CSKD: CLIP-based Semi-supervised KD

-It is typically to fine-tune models with task-specific labeled datasets for downstream tasks.
-We initially fine-tune the teacher (formed by a CFA teacher backbone and a MLP head) using AVA \cite{murray2012ava}, AADB \cite{kong2016photo} or PARA \cite{yang2022personalized} benchmarks.
-Then, the well-trained teacher is used to supervise the student (formed by a CFA student backbone and a MLP head).
-The pipeline of phase II can be found on the right hand of Fig. \ref{fig:pipeline}.
-However, in supervised KD settings, a larger teacher does not necessarily produce a better student when there is no enough data.
-Inspired by a recent study \cite{chen2020big}, we innovatively optimize the student model on both labeled and unlabeled data by minimizing the squared earth-mover-distance (EMD) \cite{talebi2018nima} between predictions and human-annotated labels or pseudo labels (called semi-supervised knowledge distillation, SKD), which is:
+Fine-tuning is a widely adopted approach for adapting task-agnostic pre-trained models to specific tasks.
+Once the two CFA models are obtained, we perform the SKD illustrated in the right panel of Fig. \ref{fig:pipeline} to further improve the target model for IAA tasks.
+This process first fine-tunes one of the CFA models with an MLP head using AVA \cite{murray2012ava}, AADB \cite{kong2016photo} or PARA \cite{yang2022personalized} benchmarks to serve as a teacher model.
+Then, the well-trained teacher is used to supervise the student (another CFA backbone with an MLP head).
+To circumvent the low-data challenge encountered in IAA tasks, we fine-tune the student model on both labeled and unlabeled data by minimizing the squared earth-mover-distance (EMD) \cite{talebi2018nima} between predictions and human-annotated labels or pseudo labels,

-in which $r$ is a hyper-parameter that is set to 2, $\bm{p} \in R^d$ and $\bm{q} \in R^d$ represent prediction and target vectors, and CDF refers to the cumulative distribution function, respectively.
-The objective function of the student model in the SKD stage is:
+in which $r$ is a hyper-parameter ($r=2$ in our method), $\bm{p} \in R^d$ and $\bm{q} \in R^d$ represent prediction and target vectors respectively, and $CDF$ represents the cumulative distribution function.
+The objective function of the student model in the SKD is a combination of the knowledge distillation loss $\mathcal{L}_{kd}$ and the loss of ground-truth labeled data $\mathcal{L}_{s}$: